 Homework Habits: Students typically spend 2 hours a week on reading assignments, though this depends on the student’s reading speed.
 Weekly assignments also include memory work, writing a discussion board post and a grammar exercise due at the end of the week

-This course is appropriate for ages 10 to 13, depending on previously acquired reading, grammar, and writing skills.
+Suggested Grade Level: 6, depending on previously acquired reading, grammar and writing skills.
 This course is not introductory.
-Students should have exposure to the eight parts of speech and be able to identify nouns, verbs, adjectives, and adverbs as well as the subject and predicate of a sentence.
-A diligent older student with little grammar background may be successful.
+Students should have exposure to the eight parts of speech and be able to identify nouns, verbs, adjectives and adverbs as well as the subject and predicate of a sentence.
+A diligent older student with minimal grammar background may be successful.